Surprise charges from Uber are one of the most common issues we see in the comments on our article about how to contact Uber customer service.

 If you see a duplicate charge, wait a few days to see if it goes away.

-If it a duplicate charge doesn’t go away after 3–5 days, visit this page: I was charged more than once for a ride.
+If a duplicate charge doesn’t go away after 3–5 days, visit this page: I was charged more than once for a ride.

-Family or friend took a ride
+One possibility to consider: Family or friend took a ride on a shared payment method

 Uber fees